 Effective July 1, 2014, the Association entered into an agreement with the University where substantially all investments and excess operating cash is held by the University on behalf of the Association.
 All earnings, losses and associated fees related to these funds will be retained or paid by the University.
 The Association has same day liquidity in regards to these funds up to \$10,000,000.
 A withdrawal of more than \$10,000,000 requires two days written notice.
 During 2019, the balance of these funds held by the University was transferred to the University of Florida College of Pharmacy.
-At June 30, 2019, there was no balance due from the University of Florida.
-At June 30, 2018, the balance of these funds held by the University was \$1,613,156.
-These funds are shown as Due from University of Florida on the Statements of Net Position.
+At June 30, 2020 and 2019, there was no balance due from the University of Florida.

-As of June 30, 2019 and 2018, all accounts payable and other accrued expenses are due to the University of Florida.
+As of June 30, 2019, all accounts payable and other accrued expenses are due to the University of Florida.
+There was no balance due to the University of Florida as of June 30, 2020.